LispCookbook/cl-cookbook/numbers.md

 ### Integer types

-Common Lisp provides a true integer type, called `bignum`s, limited only by the total memory available (not the machine word size).
+Common Lisp provides a true integer type, called `bignum`, limited only by the total memory available (not the machine word size).
 For example this would overflow a 64 bit integer by some way: